Nicolas1203/Image_Captioning/models/Readme.txt

-This folder should contained saved models and checkpoints.
+This folder should contain saved models and checkpoints.